MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/overview-analytics.md

 As a developer, you build an app for millions of Microsoft Teams users to achieve specific business or customer goals.
 For this purpose, you distribute it using one or more of the many distribution options available to you.
 After the app is published, you'll want to measure how your app is performing in the real-world.

-You'll also be interested in monitoring many data points, such as:
+You can monitor many data points, such as:

 - Who is interested in your app?
 - Which users and organizations are using your app?